devtron-labs/devtron/docs/user-guide/creating-application/deployment-template/rollout-deployment.md

 ![](https://devtron-public-asset.s3.us-east-2.amazonaws.com/images/creating-application/deployment-template/application-metrics.jpg)

-Once all the configurations are done in deployment template, click on `Save` to save the deployment configurations.
+>NOTE: Once all the configurations are done in deployment template, click on `Save` to save the deployment configurations.

 Now you are ready to create the [workflows](../workflow/README.md) to do CI/CD.

 ### Helm Chart Json Schema Table